DanielMillward/startup/old_public/README.md

 - User profile page has various statistics, such as games played and money won
 - Games can be shared with a URL

+## Startup React - Notes

+For some reason it didn't fully click until now how the transition to production works:

+- For development, all requests have to go through the React dev server on port 3001.
+It then passes any unknown requests (including API calls) to the express server running on port 3000 by that proxy line.

+- For production, all requests have to go through the express server.
+The express server then uses its routing capabilities to serve both api and regular get requests to the webpages.
+Those webpages then call fetch("/api/whatever"), and that is automatically the domain name!

 ## Simon React - Notes

 I think the primary thing I learned was that transitioning an app from just regular html/css/js to react is on par with just building it again from scratch with React in mind.
 I'd say its similar to test-driven development: if you don't have it in mind when you're writing it, then it's much harder to force it later on.